 With respect to particular policy measures, the FPA strongly recommends that Government introduces budget measures which; improve the accessibility of financial advice; improve integrity and fairness of the Australian superannuation system; improve retirement outcomes for women; address technical issues in the law which affect the financial services sector; and enable financial planners to participate on an equal playing field to other professions.

 We welcome the opportunity to discuss our submission with the Government.
-If you would like further information about our submission, please contact me on (02) 9220 4500 or email: dante.degori@fpa.asn.au.
+If you have any queries or comments, please do not hesitate to contact me at policy@fpa.com.au or on 02 9220 4500.

 Yours sincerely